eqlabs/vanilla-platform/docs/LongShortController.md

 LongShortController.openLongShort(parameterHash, currencyPair, duration, leverage, ownerSignatures, paymentAddresses, balances, isLongs) `payable` `750614c7`

-> LongShort activator function.
-Called by OrdersManager.
+> LongShort opener function.
+Can only be called by the owner.

 Inputs